duneanalytics/spellbook/models/_sector/alm/README.md

 # README for `alm.trades`

 Welcome to the `models/_sector/alm/` directory of our project.
-This README provides essential information on contributing to the `dex` sector models, insights into our design choices, and outlines the next steps in the `dex.trades` redesign workstream.
+This README provides essential information on contributing to the `alm` sector models, insights into our design choices, and outlines the next steps in the `alm.trades` redesign workstream.

 ## Table of Contents